 When I arrived in Hawkes Bay I hit the floor running; networking, and introducing myself to the locals.
-I baked bread, gave it away, collaborated in events,, held local workshops and made friends and lots of acquaintances.
+I baked bread, gave it away, collaborated in events, held local workshops and made friends and acquaintances.
 I looked for paid employment and a place to live, and generally integrated myself into the surrounding community.
 But very quickly I became exhausted and disheartened.

 Don't get me wrong, the locals were wonderful; friendly, encouraging and helpful.
 I was blessed by so many people.
 I was living in a beautiful part of New Zealand and so grateful for a space to breathe, but the cold reality of relocating set in.
 I had left my tribe; the people I have journeyed with for so long, the ones who know me.
 I was exhausted by my own expectations and now found myself overwhelmed by the challenges that came with change.
 I realised I needed to gain perspective.

 So I took a break.